WOLFIEEEE/accessibility-dashboard/README.md

 ## Features

-- **Project Management:** Track the progress of multiple projects with start/end dates, hours logged, and team members assigned.
+- **Project Management:** Track the progress of multiple projects with start/end dates, hours logged, and team members assigned to individual Project.
 - **Issue Tracking:** Categorize and manage accessibility issues by severity and origin.
 - **Dashboard View:** A comprehensive overview of current, completed, and scheduled projects.
 - **Search Functionality:** Easily search through projects and issues.